jwsohn/jwsohn.github.io/_posts/scratch/peru-trip-overview.markdown

     - Our experience
       * Cameras can't contain the view
       * It is a legacy site, but feels very alive
-      * The one at the back: Can be hard to climb, but worth it
+      * The one at the back Huayna Picchu: Can be hard to climb, but worth it
     - 참고: Titicaca lake?
   * Huacachina
     - Intro